-- 1. To deter substance abuse among the Park's student-athlete population. - 2.
-To identify and assist student-athletes with substance abuse problems. - 3.
-To ensure the health and safety of all Park's student-athletes as well as the health and safety of all Park competitors. - 4.
-To maintain appropriate standards of behavior and ensure the integrity of the student-athlete and Park. - 5.
-To ensure fair and equitable competition for all student-athletes competing in intercollegiate athletics.
+- To deter substance abuse among the student-athlete population - To identify and assist student-athletes with substance abuse problems - To ensure the health and safety of all student-athletes as well as the health and safety of the University's competitors. - To maintain appropriate standards of behavior and ensure the integrity of the studentathlete and the University. - To ensure fair and equitable competition for all student-athletes competing in intercollegiate athletics.